credativ/plutono/docs/sources/explore/_index.md

 +++
 title = "Explore"
-keywords = ["explore", "loki", "logs"] aliases = ["/docs/grafana/latest/features/explore/"]
+keywords = ["explore", "loki", "logs"] aliases = ["/docs/plutono/latest/features/explore/"]
 weight = 90
 +++

 # Explore

-Grafana's dashboard UI is all about building dashboards for visualization.
+Plutono's dashboard UI is all about building dashboards for visualization.
 Explore strips away the dashboard and panel options so that you can focus on the query.
 It helps you iterate until you have a working query and then think about building a dashboard.

 If you just want to explore your data and do not want to create a dashboard, then Explore makes this much easier.
 If your data source supports graph and table data, then Explore shows the results both as a graph and a table.
 This allows you to see trends in the data and more details at the same time.
 See also: